rkh/drt-example/README.md

 Add `before_action :authenticate_user!` to `app/controllers/application_controller.rb`.
 Move the devise routes inside the localized block in `config/routes.rb` (this is the step that breaks things).

+## The Issue

+Accessing `/de` without being logged in should redirect to `/de/users/sign_in`, but redirects to `/users/sign_in`.

+This will result in the login for being in the wrong locale.
+Moreover, in more complex situations, like host based routing, this will break completely (most likely showing a 404 or 500 error page instead of the log in form).